 The Frey effect occurs when people start to hear noises – the sound of clicks, or even speech – when they are exposed to microwave radiation.
 The condition was first noted in US soldiers exposed to RADAR during World War II, and was demonstrated by Dr. Frey’s research.

-And so, while EHS may be a new term, the condition itself has been recognized in literature for over half a century.
+And so, while electromagnetic illness and electromagnetic hypersensitivity may be a new terms, the condition itself has been recognized in literature for over half a century.

 EHS Is A Growing Concern